 The entire property will require an EPC.
 However the heated office will be the crux of the calculation whereas the EPC covers the entire property, including unheated warehouse, because such matters as lighting need to be assessed.

-From 1st April 2018 it will be unlawful for a property banded F or G to be let without implementing cost-effective energy efficiency improvements
+It is unlawful for a property banded F or G to be let without implementing cost-effective energy efficiency improvements

 Landlords will be breaking the law if they let inefficient buildings - both domestic and commercial.
 There are hefty penalty fines for non-compliance ranging from £5,000 to £150,000.

 Properties which are currently exempt from EPC legislation remain out of the loop and buildings which are being sold are also exempt - the legislation applies to premises being leased or let which includes sub-lets, multi-lets and FRI leases.
 Properties with existing EPCs must also comply.